tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-border.md

 ### width `float`

-The width of the border.
+The width of the border in pixels.

 #### Example
     <kendo:chart-seriesItem-border width="width">